 Making a claim

 When you make a claim, you are officially asking the insurer to pay you for a loss or event covered under the terms of your insurance policy.
 Before submitting a claim, check your policy’s terms and conditions, as well as any exclusions, to see if your loss is covered.
 Insurance companies will pay only for the specific losses described in your policy.
 Your insurer will review your policy and advise you whether your claim is eligible under the terms of your contract.

 Most insurers have time limits within which you must submit your claim.
 The limit usually varies from 90 days to 12 months from the date of the loss or event.
+You should check your policy or speak with the insurance company to verify this.
 The insurer may investigate the circumstances surrounding your claim to confirm that no fraud was involved.

 Cancelling your coverage

-If you buy life insurance and have second thoughts, most insurers will allow a 10-day review period from the time you received the policy, during which you can cancel the policy.
+If you buy life insurance and have second thoughts, you can check your policy for your options.
+Most insurers will allow a 10-day review period from the time you received the policy, during which you can cancel the policy.
 If you choose to do so, the insurance company will refund any premiums you paid.
 This option does not apply to home and auto insurance.

 Typically, there is no penalty for cancelling a life insurance or health insurance policy early, you are only charged for the days the policy was in force.
 However, with auto and property & casualty (fire), if you cancel your policy before the expiry date, you may have to pay a cancellation fee.
 Make certain that your new policy is in force before cancelling your previous policy or letting it expire.
 Otherwise, you may not be covered while waiting for the new policy to come into force.